rakuista/wtd-notes-16/notes.md

 Software is a core part of how government works - "It would be in the constitution if the founding fathers knew about it"

+**Copyright does not apply to US government works**

+ - It's ahrd to read contribute or reuse code that isn't well documented

+### What If

+More people felt like participants in their government

++ huge tons of skilled people wanted to work for or contract for the government.